WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 - If you split a command line with a line break, each line except the last line must end with the command-continuation character.
 Commands that don't have the command-continuation character don't work.
 Command-continuation characters are:
   - Linux or shell: A backslash preceded with a space (` \`)
   - Windows: A caret preceded with a space (` ^`)
-- Use placeholder text with [placeholder variables]().
+- Use placeholder text with [placeholder variables](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/#placeholder-variables).
 - Write a descriptive list of the placeholder variables used in the command line succeeding the command line.
-For additional information, see [Explaining placeholders]().
+For more information, see [Describing placeholders](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/#describing-placeholders).

 ## Keywords